BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

 # CloudTrail

 - Used to log and audit API/events calls or account activities made within your AWS account
   - Stopping an instance, changing a security group, create or delete S3 buckets, etc. - logs almost everything you can do in an account
 - **NOT REALTIME** - up to 15 minutes delay.

+### Pricing

+- 90 days history enabled by default is free
+- 1 copy of management events free in every region
+  - Configure one trail in each region for every AWS account for free
+  - Any additional trails are charged $2 per 100k events.
+- Logging data events comes at a charge regardless of number - not free.
+  - 10 cents per 100k events.
+- NOTE: you are charged for storing events in S3 beyond the free tier.

 ### Cloudtrail Events